kiya-abdulahi/yerrr.sh/README.md

 ## Caveats

 Be on the lookout for the Caveats homebrew spits out with certain packages.
 For example, [nvm](https://github.com/nvm-sh/nvm) makes it a point to create a `~/.nvm` directory and add it to your desired shells' (bash or zsh) path.

+Some macOS settings require a restart when changing via `defaults write..`.